Survey on the geometric Bogomolov conjecture

-While we cannot expect the same statements as Zhang's theorem holds for any abelian variety over function fields, it is natural to ask how can we characterize the closed subvarieties $X$ such that $X (\epsilon ; L)$ is dense in $X$ for any $\epsilon > 0$.
+While we cannot expect the same statements as Zhang's theorem holds over function fields in general, it is still natural to ask how can we characterize the closed subvarieties $X$ such that $X (\epsilon ; L)$ is dense in $X$ for any $\epsilon > 0$.
 In 2013, we proposed in \cite{yamaki5} a conjecture that the ``special subvarieties'' should be the only such closed subvarieties.

 The special subvarieties are the subvarieties which are the sum of a torsion subvariety and a closed subvariety which is the image of a constant closed subvariety of a constant abelian variety.
 To be precise, let $A$ be an abelian variety over $\overline{K}$.
 Let $X$ be a closed subvariety of $A$.
 We say that $X$ is \emph{special} if there exist a torsion subvariety $T$ of $A$, a constant abelian variety $B= \widetilde{B} \otimes_k \overline{K}$, a constant closed subvariety $Y = \widetilde{Y} \otimes_k \overline{K}$ of $B$, and a homomorphism $\phi : B \to A$ such that $X = \phi (Y) + T$.
-Remark that in this definition of special subvarieties, we take any constant abelian variety $B$, but it is enough to consider the universal one among a homomorphisms from constant abelian varieties to $A$, which is called the $\overline{K}/k$ trace; refer to \S~\ref{subsect:statementGBC} for details.
+Remark that in this definition of special subvarieties, we take any constant abelian variety $B$, but it is enough to consider the universal one among homomorphisms from constant abelian varieties to $A$, which is called the $\overline{K}/k$ trace; refer to \S~\ref{subsect:statementGBC} for details.

-It is easy to see that if $X$ is a special subvariety, then for any $\epsilon > 0 $, $X(\epsilon ; L)$ is dense in $X$. (cf. Remark~\ref{rem:specialhasdense0}).
+It is not difficult to see that if $X$ is a special subvariety, then for any $\epsilon > 0 $, $X(\epsilon ; L)$ is dense in $X$. (cf. Remark~\ref{rem:specialhasdense0}).
 The \emph{geometric Bogomolov conjecture for abelian varieties} asserts that the converse should also hold.

 \begin{Conjecture} [cf. Conjecture~0.3 of \cite{yamaki5}] Let $A$ be an abelian variety over $\overline{K}$, where $K$ is a function field.
 Let $L$ be an even ample line bundle on $A$.
 Let $X$ be a closed subvariety of $A$.
 Suppose that for any $\epsilon > 0$, $X ( \epsilon ; L)$ is dense in $X$.
-Then $X$ should be a special subvariety. \end{Conjecture}
+Then $X$ is a special subvariety. \end{Conjecture}